Key Takeaways:

 How Does The Court Divide Debt in Divorce?

 Washington is a community property state.
-This means that the government views all assets, and debts, accrued during the marriage as the equal responsibility of both spouses.
+This means that the government views all assets and debts accrued during the marriage as the equal responsibility of both spouses.

 That doesn’t, however, mean courts split everything down the middle in divorce.